 Don’t be hard on yourself when this happens.
 When you think about it, this isn’t any different than anything else, right?
 We aren’t perfect drivers the first time behind the wheel or expert pastry chefs the first time we get in a kitchen.

-So why expect crafting with epoxy resin to be any different?
+So why expect crafting with epoxy for art to be any different?
 There are so many skills to learn and build upon.

 And how do you do that?